-Enjoy a pint of Peak District craft brewed ale in front of an open fire, delve into a huge carvery or just enjoy meeting friends in a cosy pub to mull over what Santa might be bringing you this year…and plenty of these places are dog friendly too so you take your four legged friend along.
+Enjoy a pint of Peak District craft brewed ale in front of an open fire, delve into a huge carvery or just enjoy meeting friends in a cosy pub to put the world to rights.
+Plenty of these places are dog friendly too so you can take your four legged friend along…

 Since re-opening this Autumn and let’s face it – with a complete transformation inside and also a brand new menu, this place is currently steaming ahead with its fast becoming infamous carvery!
 We’ve tried it ourselves and the food is tasty, good quality and the turkey fell away, it was beautifully cooked.
 The size of some of plates we saw coming away from the carvery queue became quite a talking point!
 We’ve tried it a few times now and the food really is good traditional, comfort food pub grub.
 The staff go above and beyond too.
 And yep, it’s super cosy – we love the nod the railways with the small booths at the back.